Paul Rosini

 After working with Thurston, Bamberg worked in Vaudeville, and eventually opened a private magical trade.
 From his workshop on 245 East 25th Street in Flatbush, Theo crafted handsome magician apparatus for, as he stated, “the most select amateur magicians of America.”

 In the short time Paul worked for Zancig, he learned a great deal.
-Not only did he master Julius' techniques, but most importantly, he learned about showmanship.
+Not only did he master Julius’ techniques, bu .
+He learned about showmanship.

-Acting as though he had real mental powers was Zancig's strong suit and the foundation of the duo's act, which comprised primarily feats of divination, math problems, and a book test.
+though he had real mental powers was Zancig’s strong suit and the foundation of the duo’s act, which comprised feats of divination, math problems, and a book test.
 Zancig made these exercises appear as if they were genuine miracles of the mind.
-His outstanding presentation convinced his audiences that they were witnessing real telepathy.
+His outstanding presentation convinced his audiences they were witnessing real telepathy.

 The United States entered World War I April 17th, 1917.
 Soon afterward, the draft was established.
 All men, including immigrants, between the ages of 21 and 30, had to register for the draft.